Efficient Linearizability Checking for Actor-based Systems: Concluding Remarks

 In this work, we used only four out of sixteen semantics rules our model provides, namely: Schedule, Consume, Send, and Message-Reordering.
 One can extend these algorithms and utilize them to address more problems.
 In the near future, we would like to add more benchmarks, schedulers and address more systems faults.
 In addition, we want to remove all model limitations to enable further static and/or dynamic introspection.
 Also, all our expectations we theorized were met and exceeded.
 However, there are still room to improve IRed and LiViola.
 Some heuristics that may yield these improvements include the following: 1) prioritizing longer causal-chains execution earlier in the exploration tree, and 2) introspection into code to produce longer causal chains that involve as many enabled receives as possible, and 3) the conflicting keys (in LiViola) can be viewed as program variables and hence it extends to other than key-value stores.
 After conducting this experiment, we realized that many concurrency bugs can reduce/mapped to race condition detection, e.g. LiViola and linearizability.
 Last, and foremost, we have learned the following lessons out of this work: \begin{enumerate} \item \textbf{Lesson 1: } This work informed the fact that focusing on schedules pruning is more effective than focusing on improving linearizability checking itself.

-\item \textbf{Lesson 2:} Any approach that simply tries to maximize ``coverage'' in the spaces of schedules or histories isn't likely to yield bugs unless it is efficient enough to provide near-full coverage
+\item \textbf{Lesson 2:} Any approach that simply tries to maximize ``coverage'' in the spaces of schedules or histories is not likely to yield bugs unless it is efficient enough to provide near-full coverage

 \item \textbf{Lesson 3:} Chronological uniqueness of histories can mislead that worse algorithms perform better (being too repetitive amplifies the perception of finding more bugs by revealing the same bug/history more repetitively).